 Chances are if you own a car, you depend on it.
 In fact, you probably depend on it a lot.
-To get to work, to go do errands, for travel, for just about everything that requires transportation to and from a place.
+To get to work, to go do errands, for travel, for just about everything that requires transportation.

-Because of this, it's incredibly anxiety-inducing to walk out to where you’re sure you parked your vehicle, only to find it gone.
-At first, you may think you misplaced your car, but pretty soon you realize that it's been towed.
+Because of this, it's incredibly anxiety-inducing to find your vehicle is gone.
+At first, you may think you parked somewhere else, but pretty soon you realize that it's been towed.

 Maybe you're in a new city or an unfamiliar place, or perhaps the parking signs are truly confusing.
-Regardless, the facts remain the same.
-Your car is gone!
-Before you panic, stop and consider these steps.
-Here's exactly what you need to do.
+Regardless, your car is gone!
+Here's what you need to do.

 It's always a good idea to check the evidence.
-Before you get your car back, take a look at your surroundings.
-Look for restricted parking signs and indicators around the area.
+Take a look at your surroundings.
+Look for restricted parking signs, tow zones and other indicators around the area.
 Take pictures of the signs, especially if you believe that you were towed without a valid reason.
 It can also help to talk to possible witnesses or other drivers who may have parked their vehicles in the same area.

 Be sure you understand why exactly your vehicle was towed before leaving the holding lot.
 Ask questions and don't sign anything without first reading and understanding it.
-No one can legally hold your car for anything more than the posted fee.
+City laws define the maximum charges for towing and impound fees.
 If you disagree with the tow, or believe the towing was wrongful, you have the right to a tow hearing.

-There are many possible violations that may result in your car becoming towed.
-Here are some common factors you should be aware of.
+There are many possible reasons your car got towed.
+Lawful reasons for towing vary by city.
+Here are some common causes:

 - Blocking a fire hydrant